Solar Generators vs. Fuel Generators: Which One Is Best for You?

-- Gas generators can be really compact and still put out a large amount of electricity.
+- Gas generators can be really compact and still put out a large amount of electricity relative to solar power.

-- They’re easy to operate and get going.
-Just fill with gas, pull the cord or press the starter button and you’ve got power.
+- Gas generators are easy to operate and get going.
+Fill with gas, pull the cord or press the starter button, and you’ve got power.
 As long as you can keep putting gas in it, it’ll keep running and putting out a lot of power.

-- Most home-use generators can be loaded by one or two people in the back of a truck, with plenty of room for other things.
+- Gas generators require less space.
+It only takes one or two people to load most home-use generators in the back of a truck, and there remains plenty of room for other things.

-- Finally, because they are mass-produced and pretty simple to build, they are also a lot less expensive than a solar generator of the same ability.
+- Gas generators are mass-produced and pretty simple to build, so they are less expensive than solar generators of the same ability.

-There are so many different situations where you might need a generator.
-It’s impossible to cover them all.
+There are so many different situations where you might need a generator that it’s impossible to cover them all.
 What we can do is take a look at a couple different scenarios.

-You need something that can put out a few thousand Watts at 2 Amps or more.
-You need it to work right now and for as long as you need it to.
+Here you want something that’s easy to store and quick to set up.
+You want to put out a few thousand Watts at 2 Amps or more.
+You want it to work right now and for as long as necessary.
 Hopefully, that’s no more than a day or two.
-When the grid power comes back, you need to be able to pack it up and get it out of the way.
+When the grid power comes back, you can pack it up and get it out of the way.

-In this scenario, the gas generator is likely your best bet.
+In this scenario, the gas generator shines.
 A gas generator that would do the job is about the same size as a large luggage bag or maybe a footlocker.
 If you know the storm is coming, you can get a jerry can or two of gas to have on hand.

 All it takes to set it up is to put it near enough to your home to run an extension cord, but far enough that the exhaust fumes don’t come into the house.
 The gas generator will instantly provide enough power to run your most necessary things, and maybe a few nice-to-haves as well.